 To promote spiritual, emotional, mental, and physical growth in Oral Roberts University students by allowing alumni to serve as role models, spiritual mentors, career advisors, counselors, intercessors, and surrogate family members during the school year.
-To support Oral Roberts University Alumni Foundation by cultivating a sense of fellowship in today's students who will be tomorrow's alumni.
+To support Oral Roberts University Alumni Association by cultivating a sense of fellowship in today's students who will be tomorrow's alumni.

 The vision of the ORU Wingbacker Program is to facilitate and support the vision that God gave Oral Roberts for this university.
 Wingbackers do this by serving as role models, spiritual mentors, career advisors, intercessors and "family members."
 While receiving an ORU education, students gain valuable and necessary insight from the Wingbackers' maturity, wisdom and years of experience.
 These alumni are where the students will one day be: in every person's world.